deadlyvipers/dojo_rules/README.md

-Test Dojo Rules
+Dojo Rules
 ==========

-This repository contains a list of dojo rules for the Deadly Vipers dojo - Jonathan
+This repository contains a list of dojo rules for the Deadly Vipers dojo